 As well as the Franciscan heraldic emblem, with two crossed arms from which stands a Latin cross.
 The naked arm belongs to Christ while the one dressed in a habit is St. Francis’s.
 Its meaning is the conformity of Saint Francis to Christ.
 In the spaces delimited by the circles we can see two doves feeding on bunches of grapes, an expression of the soul that has entered into God’s peace and participates in the eternal banquet.
 They are surrounded by branches, indicating the universal Church.

-Other Precious Fabrics in the Churches of Venice
+Other Precious Bevilacqua Fabrics in Italian Churches

 There are numerous other examples of fabrics created for the Church that can still be admired today.
-In Venice, the magnificent soprarizzo velvets of the basilica of the Madonna della Salute in red and gold with rococo floral motifs; the splendid multicolored velvets of the church of San Zulian, characterized by an explosion of naturalistic elements typical of the “Jardinière” motifs and the soprarizzo velvet with a giant sunflower of the church of Sant’Alvise.
+In Venice, the magnificent soprarizzo velvets of the basilica of the Madonna della Salute in red and gold with rococo floral motifs; the splendid multicolored velvets of the church of San Zulian, characterized by an explosion of naturalistic elements typical of the “Jardinière” motifs; and the soprarizzo velvet with a giant sunflower of the church of Sant’Alvise.

 The Cathedral of Caorle, a delightful coastal town in the province of Venice, also boasts handwoven velvets, made in the early 40s.
-It is the soprarizzo “Fioroni”, in shades of red and gold with floral elements of baroque inspiration, another example of Jardiniere pattern that spread in the 17th century, when weaving techniques allowed the creation of motifs extremely rich in details and colors and that today also adorn Italian churches.
+It is the soprarizzo “Fioroni”, in shades of red and gold with floral elements of baroque inspiration, another example of Jardiniére pattern that spread in the 17th century, when weaving techniques allowed for the creation of motifs extremely rich in details and colors and that today also adorn Italian churches.